gauravsaxenais/Ztr/Readme.txt

 Steps to host the backend API
 ---------------------------------------------------------------

 Run docker build with the dockerfile provided (path: /DeviceConfigAPI/dockerfile) and following the steps below:
+Note: Steps 1-6 are not required for first time.

 1. Enter command - docker container ls -a
 2. Enter command - docker stop "m7-prod"